Moonee-Publishing-LTD/Moonee_Test/README.md

 Remember, at MOONEE, data is paramount.
 It's the cornerstone of our decision-making process.
 We look forward to collaborating with you and leveraging data to drive success!

-### The current version of the Moon Light SDK is 1.0.3
+### The current version of the Moon Light SDK is 1.0.4
-Published at 11.07.2024
+Published at 04.09.2024

 In this version we updated the following:
-1. Facebook update
+1. Error fixing
-2. Counter in a level complete event
-3. Sending level events to adjust and Game Analytics in one function.

 # Prototype Test Instructions